M0dEx/quincy/README.md

 ### Docker
 Docker images are available on [Docker Hub](https://hub.docker.com/r/m0dex/quincy) in different flavours:
-- `m0dex/quincy:latest`: The latest version of Quincy with pre-quantum cryptography
+- `m0dex/quincy:latest`: The latest version of Quincy
-- `m0dex/quincy:latest-quantum`: The latest version of Quincy with post-quantum cryptography
-- `m0dex/quincy:<version>`: A specific version of Quincy with pre-quantum cryptography
+- `m0dex/quincy:<version>`: A specific version of Quincy
-- `m0dex/quincy:<version>-quantum`: A specific version of Quincy with post-quantum cryptography

 **Note: it is not possible to use the `dns_servers` configuration option due to how Docker networking works**